 From outside the UK

-International recruitment is an option mainly used by employers trying to fill vacancies in certain geographical areas or professions with recognised shortages.
-Unless you have the right to work in the UK, NHS organisations are first required to fill vacancies from the resident labour market (including a national of a country in the EEA) before looking to overseas candidates.
+International recruitment is an option mainly used by employers trying to fill vacancies in certain geographical areas or professions with recognised skill shortages.
+Unless you have the right to work in the UK, NHS organisations in most instances are first required to fill vacancies from the resident labour market (including a national of a country in the EEA) before looking to overseas candidates.

 Do you need a visa to work in the NHS?

-Is there a limit on the number of migrants entering the UK?
+Is there a limit on the number of non-EEA nationals entering the UK to work?

 Under the points-based system, UKVI will decide who is admitted to, or allowed to stay in, the UK.
-In order to assess this, you will need to provide evidence of a sponsor in the UK who is licensed by the UKVI.
-Information about the points-based system is available on the UKVI website and may be subject to change.
+Information about the points system is available on the UKVI website and may be subject to change.
 You are advised to check the website to establish which route of entry you are eligible to apply for.

 What if you are a refugee healthcare professional?